ranyitz/rules-manager/tests/fixtures/install-windsurf-cleanup/.aicm/stale-windsurf-rule.md

 # Stale Windsurf Rule

-This is stale Windsurf content that should be removed from .aicm.
+This is a stale rule that should be removed during cleanup.